 Wrap your hands around a warm mug of Darjeeling or taste an exotic blend at one of Boulder’s many tea hot spots.
 Take a tour of the Celestial Seasonings plant and sample as many of their delicious blends as you like.
 Or admire the incredible architecture while you sip unique teas at the Boulder Dushanbe Teahouse, hand-carved and -painted in Tajikistan and gifted to the city of Boulder.

 Classical music, dance, and performing arts companies really hit their stride in winter, with some of the year’s top programs.
-Come see the Indigo Girls perform with the University Symphony Orchestra on March 31, 2016, the Boulder Bach Festival’s “St. Matthew Passion” on April 23 & 24, or dozens of art events happening during Boulder Arts Week, March 25-April 2, 2016.
+Come see the Ars Nova Singers perform "Music of the Renaissance" on February 25-26, 2017; beloved Irish band Danu perform at Macky Auditorium on March 4, 2017; or dozens of art events happening during Boulder Arts Week, March 31-April 8, 2017.

 Farmers’ market season is still a few months away, so take the time now to sharpen your cooking skills so that this year is the year that not one gorgeous tomato goes unused!
-Bring your friends and try the new Food Labs, with a chic facility on Pearl Street and courses taught by local chefs; a huge variety of classes like “Great Paella at Home” at Sur la Table; or basic and advanced skills from the experts at Auguste Escoffier School of Culinary Arts.
+Bring your friends and take a course at Food Labs, with a chic facility on Pearl Street and courses taught by local chefs; a huge variety of classes like “Great Paella at Home” at Sur la Table; or basic and advanced skills from the experts at Auguste Escoffier School of Culinary Arts.

 Attend a delightfully nerdy Ignite Boulder night, where a variety of presenters share their expertise on one topic for five entertaining minutes, or take advantage of the CU on the Weekend program, which gives the public free access to lectures by CU’s faculty and staff.